Mehr-OA/PDF-to-XML/README.md

 #### `upload_xml_to_renate`

-Uploads a generated XML file to a RENATE/DSpace bundle using an authenticated `requests.Session`.
+Uploads a generated XML file to a RENATE bundle using an authenticated `requests.Session`.
 The uploaded file is named using the provided `name` value and attached to the corresponding bundle UUID.

 #### `get_collection_items_by_handle`

-Collects metadata for all candidate PDF items in a RENATE/DSpace collection.
+Collects metadata for all candidate PDF items in a RENATE collection.
 For each item, it extracts title, DOI, RENATE DOI, license, keywords, bundle UUID, PDF URL, and information about existing JATS or annotation XML files.

 #### `add_xmls_in_renate)`